 Vacuum or sweep your floors at least once weekly.
 You should deep clean them as in step two, above, at least monthly.
 Do not use DIY cleaning solutions that contain diluted ammonia or vinegar.
 Instead, use cleaners designed specifically for wood floors.

-Polish wood floors twice per year or as needed.
+Polish hardwood floors twice per year or as needed.
 But you should not polish them more than four times each year.

 For more information about how to polish wood floors and maintain them, talk to your wood flooring expert at Tri Point Flooring.
-You can call us at (919) 771-7542 or visit our Cary, NC headquarters at 102 Greenway Overlook.
+You can call us at (919) 771-7542.